Stock Market: The Election Stakes

 Both candidates have had significant dealings with Wall Street in the past.
 Proud of his reputation as a maverick, Trump announced that Wall Street was not funding his run for president.
 In truth, Trump’s complicated business relationships with Wall Street banks did not survive the ’90s.
 Since this time, his primary financial bankers have been Deutsche Bank.

-After he secured the presidential nomination, big name U.S. financiers like Carl Icahn, John Paulson and Stephen Feinberg became associated with his campaign.
+After he secured the presidential nomination, big name U.S. financiers like Carl Icahn, c and Stephen Feinberg became associated with his campaign.

 Hillary Clinton has strong ties to Wall Street following the tradition established by her husband, President Bill Clinton, who made the Democratic Party more finance-friendly during his tenure.
 In the past, she has been criticized for accepting generous speaker fees from Goldman Sachs by Republicans and Democrats.
 However, she has taken Wall Street to task frequently and criticized the short-term perspective of activist investors whose policies she believes are “bad for wages and bad for our economy.”
 Some Democrats have flagged as problem issues the bipartisan policy of relying on Wall Street veterans to take on major public sector financial and economic positions, and Wall Street firms paying large bonuses to executives who leave for prominent government jobs.